MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

 <!-- ====================================================================== -->
-## Getting in touch with the Microsoft Edge DevTools for Visual Studio Code extension team
+## Getting in touch with the Microsoft Edge DevTools Extension team

 Send your feedback by [filing an issue][GithubMicrosoftVscodeEdgeDevtoolsNewIssue] on the [microsoft/vscode-edge-devtools GitHub repo][GithubMicrosoftVscodeEdgeDevtools] of the extension.

-If you want to help make <!--the Microsoft Edge DevTools for Visual Studio Code -->this extension better, your contributions are welcome.
+If you want to help make the Microsoft Edge DevTools extension better, your contributions are welcome.
 Find everything you need to get started in the [microsoft/vscode-edge-devtools GitHub repo][GithubMicrosoftVscodeEdgeDevtools] of the extension.

 <!--links -->